SkyBlueRW/SkyBlueRW.github.io/_posts/2024-04-30-investment-research-environment.md

 The idea emerged a couple of years ago when I started to have some research results and hoped to do more!
 Wouldn't it be amazing to have a system to scale on monitoring existing research result and facilitating new research?

-As much as tedious as it sounds, investment research, to me, is not only about the excitement of thinking and experimenting with solution of puzzles.
+As much as I hate to admit, investment research, to me, is not only about the excitement of thinking and experimenting with solution of puzzles.
 There is also a quite heavy aspects of data cleaning, post research update

 an investment process consists of different modules.